 Data are securely uploaded from the PDM to Insulet Cloud by cellular connection.
 Data are then transferred from Insulet Cloud to the Horizon Data Portal (HDP), which is a platform for data review and management.
 The HDP runs on an Amazon-based web server.
 The HDP will provide insights including but not limited to: time in range, time at each target BG, automated/manual mode comparisons, and time spent in each mode.
-Alerts and alarms triggered by the PDM will also be logged in the portal.

 Investigators will have access to all uploaded data and be able to view historical trends.
-During the prepivotal study, the system will provide a means for investigators to monitor live updates of CGM and insulin delivery as well as system alerts and alarms.
+The HDP will function as the data management review platform for this study.